 In April 2020, the impacts from COVID-19 were estimated at \$10 million.
-Overall, through strong fiscal management, the City ended the year with an impact of \$3.5 million to the General Fund Budget Stabilization Reserve after considering all actions to close-out FY 2019/20.
-A separate action on the Council Agenda is recommended to offset this shortfall.
+Overall, through strong fiscal management, the City ended the year with an impact of \$3.6 million to the General Fund Budget Stabilization Reserve after considering all actions to close-out FY 2019/20.
+This shortfall is addressed by the recognition of funding from the closeout of old assessment districts, approved by the City Council in October 2020.